Gearan Returns to Hobart as President (Again)

 Hobart and William Smith Colleges have a new president: the former president, Mark D. Gearan.

-Gearan was president from 1999-2017.
+Gearan was president from 1999 to 2017.
 He was succeeded first by Gregory J. Vincent, who resigned in April 2018, after an anonymous email alleged several instances of plagiarism in his doctoral dissertation.
-A subsequent review of the dissertation at the University of Pennsylvania said he could keep it, as long as he made revisions in it.
+A subsequent review of the dissertation at the University of Pennsylvania said Vincent could keep it, as long as he made revisions to it.

-He was succeeded by Joyce P. Jacobsen, who served for three years.
-In a letter to the campus, she said the change was because "[f]or some time, I have felt a pull back into the traditional role of an academic."
+Vincent was succeeded by Joyce P. Jacobsen, who served for three years.
+In a letter to the campus, she said the change was because “for some time, I have felt a pull back into the traditional role of an academic.”
 She will become a professor of economics at Hobart and William Smith.

 Officials stressed that Gearan’s appointment was not an interim one, but permanent.